AmirMohammadSaberi99/ARP1/README.md

 - **Continuous Position Update**: The main loop of the program continuously updates the drone's position based on user inputs.
 - **Signal Handling**: Includes a SIGINT signal handler for graceful termination of the program.

+# Window

+## Overview
+This C-based application simulates a drone's movement within a visualized area, using the NCurses library for graphics.
+It's particularly focused on user interaction, shared memory management, and graceful handling of system signals.
+The simulation offers an intuitive way to visualize and control a drone's movement in a confined space.

+## Key Features

+### Shared Memory Management
+- **Shared Memory Segment**: Establishes a shared memory segment using `shm_open` for efficient inter-process communication.
+This segment is crucial for storing and retrieving the drone's position and status.
+- **Resource Management**: Carefully handles system resources, ensuring they are properly allocated and freed when the program ends.

+### Visualization with NCurses
+- **Drone Area Visualization**: Utilizes `drawBorder` function to visually represent the boundaries of the drone's operating area.
+- **Drone Representation**: Employs `draw_character` to dynamically display the drone's current position, updating it in real time as the user interacts with the simulation.

+### User Interface and Interaction
+- **NCurses Library**: Leverages NCurses for handling the graphical user interface, making the application more engaging and interactive.
+- **Real-Time User Input**: Processes user input in real time, allowing for immediate response and control over the drone's movement within the simulation.

+### Signal Handling for Graceful Termination
+- **SIGINT Handling**: Implements a SIGINT signal handler (`processCtrlCSignal`) to catch interrupt signals (Ctrl+C).
+This ensures the application terminates gracefully, cleaning up resources and shared memory.
+- **Cleanup Operations**: Contains a dedicated `performCleanupAndEnd` function to execute necessary cleanup tasks before exiting the application.

 # C Server Application

 ## Overview